projectexpert/pmis/purchase_stock_analytic/README.rst

 Copies the analytic account of the purchase order item to the stock move.

-Installation
+Usage
 ============

-* The module automatically takes care of its dependencies and is ready for use after the installation
+* Create a PO line with an analytic account.
+The analytic account is passed to the move

 Credits
 =======